What does it take to own and operate a restaurant from the inside, from the kitchen?

 The name Black Wolf was inspired by nostalgia for punk rock bars in Los Angeles.
 The collaborative name guided the whole team, which included artists and tradesmen, as they built the restaurant’s design, remodeling, and menu.
 As they continue to work on improving the restaurant, Mahaney notes that the club is off to a busy and good start.
 “I feel fortunate to have had my run of restaurants in Eugene,” Mahaney says.

 Some favorite menu items are the Confit Carolina Spare Ribs and the beignets stuffed with Dungeness crab.
 “I love the New Orleans barbecue shrimp,” Lawrence says.
 “I’ve been eating it nonstop for months now.”
 For drinks, they try to keep their cocktails light, though they have a slushy machine to make the infamous Hurricane, just like you’d get in New Orleans.
 “We listen to rap and have rappers on the wall,” Lawrence says.
+Furthermore, the powerful and thought-provoking quotes from acclaimed rappers serve as a testament to their creative prowess and deep societal understanding.
 “It’s not a swanky restaurant.”
 Lawrence says he loves the atmosphere and hopes that over time they can collect more knickknacks to continue decorating the walls.
 As for future goals, Lawrence jokes, “I want 100 restaurants.
 I just want to keep opening restaurants in a few years.
 I want Black Wolf to be like Marché and it’ll be 15 years and it won’t go anywhere.”

 Ultimately, the plan is for Lawrence to become the sole owner as he evolves as chef, and they’ll work some things out in the meantime.
 “I just hope we make great food every day and never forget that we’re all just lucky to be where we are today,” Lawrence says.